unirakun/hoc-react-loader/README.md

 export default loader(Component, { wait: false })
 ```
-In this example, the loader component doesn't wait for props.
-`this.props.load` is called once, but the `Loader` component isn't printed.
+In this example, the loader component doesn't wait for props. `this.props.load` is called once, but the `Loader` component isn't displayed.

 ### Load as a parameter
 ```es6